Skip to content

 How many people claim social assistance?

-On average, there were just under 162,700 cases (family units and unattached single adults) in British Columbia’s social assistance programs during 2021-22.
+On average, there were 191,654 cases (family units and unattached single adults) and 255,463 beneficiaries (individual claimants, their partners, and dependent children) in British Columbia’s social assistance programs during 2024-25.

-The total number of social assistance cases increased by about 1,950 in 2021-22.
-Both programs saw increases, but Disability Assistance accounted for almost 88 per cent of new cases.
+The total number of social assistance cases increased by 11,876 in 2024-25.
+Both programs saw increases, but Income Assistance accounted for over 70 per cent of new cases.
+Similarly, the total number of beneficiaries increased by 17,192 in 2024-25, and Income Assistance accounted for slightly over 73 per cent of new beneficiaries.

 Income Assistance

-After two years of steep increases, the average number of Income Assistance cases and beneficiaries in British Columbia saw a modest increase.
-In 2021-22, the number of Income Assistance cases rose by about 240 to reach nearly 46,900, and the number of beneficiaries rose by about 170 to reach 72,900.
+The average number of Income Assistance cases and beneficiaries in British Columbia was up significantly in 2024-25.
+The number of Income Assistance cases rose by about 8,363 to reach 66,563, and the number of beneficiaries rose by about 12,621 to 102,833.

 The number of Income Assistance cases and beneficiaries fell substantially in the late-1990s and early-2000s.
-They rose in the late-2000s following the recession, but have remained much lower than the numbers from the previous decade.
+They rose somewhat in the late-2000s following the recession, dropped slightly and plateaued in the 2010s, and are now rising again.
+However, recent caseloads have remained much lower than in the 1990s and early 2000s.

 Disability Assistance

-In 2021-22, there was an average of just over 115,800 cases in British Columbia’s Disability Assistance program, and nearly 140,700 beneficiaries (individual claimants, their partners, and dependent children).
+In 2024-25, there were an average of about 125,091 cases in British Columbia’s Disability Assistance program, and nearly 152,631 beneficiaries.
 Both numbers have been steadily rising over the last 26 years.

 Download the data in a spreadsheet